mickelson/attract/Layouts.md

      [0 ...
 255].
 Default value is 0.
    * `bg_alpha` - Get/set alpha level for text background.
 Range is [0 ...
      255].
 Default value is 0 (transparent).
-   * `charsize` - Get/set the forced character size.
+   * `char_size` - Get/set the forced character size.
 If this is <= 0
      then Attract-Mode will autosize based on `height`.
 Default value is -1.
+   * `glyph_size` - Get the height in pixels of the capital letter.
+     Useful if you want to set the textbox height to match the letter height.
-   * `spacing` - Get/set the spacing factor between letters.
+   * `char_spacing` - Get/set the spacing factor between letters.
 Default value is 1.0
+   * `line_spacing` - Get/set the spacing factor between lines.
+Default value is 1.0
+     At values 0.75 or lower letters start to overlap.
+For uppercase texts it's around 0.5
+     It's advised to use this property with the new align modes.
    * `style` - Get/set the text style.
 Can be a combination of one or more of the following (i.e. `Style.Bold | Style.Italic`):
       - `Style.Regular` (default)